wiktorkowalski/blog/src/content/blog/live-feature-flags-with-aws-systems-manager-and-nodejs.md

 However, this approach requires some changes in apps where entire configuration is based on enviroinment variables.
 You can no longer build config once at startup and use it as a singleton, so a proper usage of dependency injection is vital.

-Checkout [this post](https://blog.wiktorkowalski.pl/posts/live-feature-flags-with-aws-systems-manager-and-dotnet/) where i implement the same mechanism in .NET
+Checkout [this post](https://blog.wiktorkowalski.pl/posts/live-feature-flags-with-aws-systems-manager-and-dotnet/) where I implement the same mechanism in .NET!